The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 More specifically, this comparison covers current billable hosted SKUs and public priced modes from OpenAI, Anthropic, Google Gemini API, Amazon Nova, xAI, Mistral, Cohere, DeepSeek, and Qwen via Alibaba Cloud Model Studio.
 I am deliberately not mixing in Azure OpenAI, Vertex partner listings, or Bedrock resales of third-party models, because those are channel decisions layered on top of the underlying model economics.

 I also need to be explicit about two boundaries.
 First, I am not exploding every historical alias, retired snapshot, or open-weight download artifact unless the provider still exposes it as a billable public row.
 Second, parts of the AWS Nova pricing page and parts of xAI's pricing matrix render dynamically.
 Where the official public page or official search snippet exposed a clean number, I include it.
-Where the public page clearly listed the product but did not expose a clean numeric row in the static view I could verify, I say so instead of guessing.
+Where it did not, I mark the gap instead of guessing.
+Later sections keep those confidence notes short for the same reason.

 Finally, this is a pricing-architecture article, not a benchmark ranking.
 A cheaper model is not automatically a better value for your use case, and an expensive model is not automatically overpriced.
 What follows is a cost comparison, not a capability leaderboard.